All Episodes

 And I know that you didn't sleep a lot for many, many, many days and weeks ahead.

-And you've told me privately and you've said on the air that you know you take you look for strength.
+And you've told me privately and you've said on the air that, you know, you take, you look for strength.

-You look for it it spiritually in the Bible, you look for it with Winston Churchill.
+You look for it with Winston Churchill.

 You read Churchill and the bombing of Britain, where he would go out amongst the people of Britain.

-Um tell us how you you got up every day and you because and how many funerals did you go to, Mr. Mayor?
+And how many funerals did you go to, Mr. Mayor?

-In excess of a hundred, I never never known exactly how many.
+I've never known exactly how many.

-Sometimes I do two and three a day, some days none because there was an emergency that happened.
+Sometimes I do two and three a day.

-Um I would use a helicopter because a lot of the funerals, as you know, that a lot of the firefighters and police officers live in the suburbs, so you'd go back and forth between Nassau County and Westchester County and Rockland County, and sometimes all the way out to Suffolk, and then in the city.
+I would use a helicopter because a lot of the funerals, as you know, that a lot of the firefighters and police officers live in the suburbs.

-Large number in Staten Island.
+A large number in Staten Island.

 You know, two-year-old, three-year-old, four-year-old sitting there in a church, not knowing really what's happening to them.